Comatulida: Ecology

 Comatulids consist of 80% calcium carbonate and are unappetising to most predators.
 A number of species of fish are known to feed on them, usually pulling off a single arm or the visceral mass, both of which can be regenerated.
 47% of specimens seen by one researcher were lacking one or more arms or had regenerating limbs, so sub-lethal predation is probably low.
-Many other invertebrates live as commensals among the rays of crinoids and it may be these succulent morsels that are the principal objective of most predators.
-The comatulid Florometra serratissima, in the north east Pacific, has been reported as being preyed on by the graceful decorator crab Oregonia gracilis and the sunflower seastar Pycnopodia helianthoides.
+Many other invertebrates live as commensals among the rays of crinoids and it may be these morsels that are the principal objective of most predators.
+The comatulid Florometra serratissima, in the north east Pacific, has been reported as being preyed on by the decorator crab Oregonia gracilis and the sunflower seastar Pycnopodia helianthoides.
 The loss of the arms may be due to autotomy, the shedding of an arm to save the rest of the organism.
 A 20 cm arm was found to be fully regenerated in nine months in this species.